Top 11 Weight Training Exercises for Sprinters

 For athletes to continue and improve to dominate on the track, strength coaches need to understand what goes into sprint based training.
 Strength coaches that don’t comprehend sprint based training can lead to problems with development, injuries, and issues that come back to haunt athletes later in their career.

 We are going to provide a simple breakdown of how Garage Strength looks at training sprinters and provide everyone with five takeaways.
-A lens, or a microscope, to see how to focus on different tasks to improve a sprinters capabilities on the track.
+A lens, or a microscope, to see how to focus on different tasks to improve a sprinters capabilities on the track with weight training found in Peak Strength.

 1. Foot Strength